ashahnami/paper-trader/README.md

 ### Running

-Run the following command in the backend folder to run the Flask application.
+Run the following command in the `backend` folder to run the Flask application.

 ```
-$ python app.py
+$ flask run
 ```

-Then run the following command in the frontend folder to run the React app.
+Then run the following command in the `frontend` folder to run the React app.

 ```
 $ yarn start